 Complete Equine Reproduction Short Course

-(approved by Defra for the training of AI technicians where so noted)
+(approved by Defra for the training of AI technicians)

-The AI Exemption Certificate is valid throughout the EU and one does not have to be a UK resident to attend the course to obtain the certificate!
+The AI Certificate of Competence can be valid in other EU countries* and one does not have to be a UK resident to attend the course to obtain the certificate! *(Contact by attendee with their country's Department of Agriculture or equivalent for course approval may be required ahead of time)

 These courses are without doubt the most comprehensive stud course available in the UK or Ireland.
 Each day we cover a different area - the mare, the pregnant mare and foal, and the stallion.
 The course will include practical sessions, Q&A's, and a huge amount of practical and money saving advice.
 Every delegate receives detailed course notes, which are a fantastic resource!